HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_ml_basics/transformer.rst

 .. figure:: ../_figures/vit.png

-**Image as a Sequence:**
+**Representation of an Image as a Sequence:**

-Patch Embedding:

-    The image is divided into small, non-overlapping patches, typically of size 16×1616×16 pixels.
+To transform the image into a sequence, the image is first *Patch Embedded* by dividing it into small, non-overlapping patches, typically of size 16×1616×16 pixels.
 Each patch is flattened into a vector, and then a linear projection is applied to embed these patches into a high-dimensional space.

-Position Embedding:
+In a second step the *Position Embedding* is added to the Patch Embedding.
 Since Transformers do not inherently capture positional information (unlike CNNs, which process spatial data directly), positional embeddings are added to the patch embeddings to maintain the spatial structure of the image.

-Self-Attention Mechanism:

-    The patches are processed using the self-attention mechanism, which allows the model to capture global dependencies between different parts of the image, enabling it to focus on important features regardless of their spatial location.

-Transformer Encoder:
+**Transformer Encoder:**

-    The Vision Transformer typically uses a stack of Transformer encoder layers (without the decoder) to process the patch embeddings and generate contextualized representations of the image.
+The Vit typically uses a stack of Transformer encoder layers (without the decoder) to process the patch embeddings and generate contextualized representations of the image.

-Classification Head:
+It lacks a decoder because it is primarily designed for tasks where the goal is to produce a single output or a classification based on the input image, rather than generating a sequence or reconstructing the input.
+The encoder part of the ViT, like the traditional transformers consists of the following key components:

+- Multi-Head Self-Attention (MHA): Enables the model to focus on different parts of the image, capturing both local and global information.
+- Feed-Forward Neural Network (FFN): Processes each patch embedding independently to learn complex representations.
+- Residual Connections and Layer Normalization: Each MHA and FFN sub-layer is followed by residual connections and layer normalization for stable training and effective gradient flow.

+**Classification Head:**

+After processing the patches, a classification token (similar to the [CLS] token in BERT) is prepended to the sequence of embedded image patches.
+This token is initialized randomly and is trained along with the rest of the model.
+The role of the [CLS] token is to represent the entire imagethrough which the ViT learns to capture the global context of the image during training, which is crucial for classification tasks.
-    After processing the patches, a classification token (similar to the [CLS] token in BERT) is used, and the final representation of this token is passed through a classification head to make predictions, such as object classification.
+The final representation of this token is passed through a classification head to make predictions, such as object classification.

 References
 ------------